LION DANCE

 Before doing any lion dancing, you should know the things not to do.
 Since lions are believed to bring good luck, we should be aware of the things that would bring bad luck.

 • The number 4 is bad luck in China, like the number 13 is in the US.
+"Four" in Chinese sounds like "death".
 Avoid doing things 4 times in a row.

 • Always start things on the left side.
 Another Chinese superstition.